 Photo left: A young Berber girl takes a break from domestc duties in a remote Atlas Mountain village in Morocco.
 1993.

-Until some years ago, I owned and ran a busy mountain sports business and through this my photographs were often used for advertising and various presentations connected with the adventure sports industry and mountaineering expeditions.
+Until some years ago and following a career in forestry, I owned and ran a busy mountain sports business and through this my photographs were often used for advertising and various presentations connected with the adventure sports industry and mountaineering expeditions.
 I left the outdoor industry in 2003 and this gave me the time to concentrate more on travel and the wider aspects of photography.
 I studied photography through the Open College for the Arts and received two commendations in OCA all media open competition.
-I have sold prints in the UK and abroad and have had my work published, mainly in the US and the UK but also in other countries such as Russia.
-My pictures have also been used by the UK media such as the BBC, ITN and the local and regional news press and magazines.
-From time to time I have uploaded galleries to web photo hosting sites and have acheived 'Photo of the Week' , 'Editors Choice' and 'Top Photographer' status on one or two of the better known sites and ezines.
+I have sold pictures in the UK and abroad and have had my work published, mainly in the US and the UK and even Russia.
+My pictures have also been used by the UK media such as the BBC, ITN and the local and regional news press and magazines and I have also had requests for pictures from organisations such as the Northumberland National Park.
+From time to time I have uploaded galleries to web photo hosting sites and have achieved 'Photo of the Week' , 'Editors Choice' and 'Top Photographer' status on one or two of the better known sites and ezines.

 Although I am now semi-retired, I enjoy taking photographs and, as I feel that enjoyment in the task is an important ingredient in the overall production of a good series of images, I like to involve myself in a few photo projects during the course of the year so as to maintain variety and interest.
 Although I shoot a wide range of subjects such as travel and events, my preference is photographing people.